 One thing to take into consideration is that there aren’t really any children-oriented places.
 There are plenty of fun things to do with your baby or toddler (and let’s be real: babies don’t care much, but toddlers do) but it’s not a children’s place.
 Things like playgrounds are usually basic and there aren’t things like kids museums that you often see in the US or UK.

 In the US you usually book a room and can roll in with two kids if they share your bed or you can bring your own crib.
-In Europe things are slightly more complicated and it’s that hotels abide by very strict occupancy rules and can only accommodate a certain number of people per room – that includes babies.
+In Europe, things are slightly more complicated and it’s because hotels abide by very strict occupancy rules and can only accommodate a certain number of people per room – that includes babies.

-Quite often you CANNOT book a double room meant for 2 adults only even if your baby is 3 months old and will sleep in your bed.
-The reservation system often doesn’t allow it and if you don’t indicate that you have a baby with you you might be refused at check-in.
+Quite often you CANNOT book a double room meant for 2 adults only even if your baby is 3 months old and will sleep in your bed (Italy and France are very strict about it).
+The reservation system often doesn’t allow it and if you don’t indicate that you have a baby with you, you might be refused at check-in.

 Most of the time when I cannot find a suitable room that will accommodate the baby or toddler I email the hotel and book a room over email or find out that it’s not possible.
 Better to be safe than sorry!

 Speaking of accommodation, we’ve never brought our own travel crib anywhere in Italy.
-Instead, we were booking places that offered a free baby crib.
+Instead, we book places that offered a free baby crib.
 Why?

 Left: Amalfi Coast, Right: Alberobello (Puglia).
 Both at 1-month-old.